-ADP will use reasonable efforts to resolve complaints without undue delay, so that a response is given to the Client Employee within one calendar month of the date that the complaint was filed.
+ADP will use reasonable efforts to resolve complaints without undue delay, so that a response is given to the Client Employee within four weeks of the date that the complaint was filed.
 The response will be in writing and will be sent to the Client Employee via the means that the Client Employee originally used to contact ADP (e.g., via mail or email).
 The response will outline the steps that ADP has taken to investigate the complaint and will indicate ADP's decision regarding what steps (if any) it will take as a result of the complaint.

-In the event that ADP cannot reasonably complete its investigation and response within one calendar month due to the complexity or the number of requests, it shall inform the Client Employee within one calendar month that the investigation is ongoing and that a response will be provided within the next 2 calendar month period.
+In the event that ADP cannot reasonably complete its investigation and response within four weeks, it shall inform the Client Employee within four weeks that the investigation is ongoing and that a response will be provided within the next eight week period.